makrai/notes/wagner2203-transformer-speech-emo-valence.md

   2. Using a pre-trained model fine-tuned for speech recognition does not help with the down-stream task (eg row 15 vs row 19 −3.2%)
-  3. When the base and the large architecture of the same model type are tested within the same study, the large one yields better results (eg row 17 vs row 22 +3.0%), though the difference can be quite small (eg row 19 vs row 20 +.5%)
+  3. When the base and the large architecture of the same model type are tested within the same study,
+    * the large one yields better results (eg row 17 vs row 22 +3.0%), though
+    * hE difference can be quite small (eg row 19 vs row 20 +.5%)
   4. Likewise, in that case HuBERT outperforms wav2vec 2.0
     (eg row 22 vs row 20: +2.1%)
   5. When performing a fine-tuning of the transformer layers, a simple